othermod/PSPi-Version-6/README.md

     - **Additional Inputs:** The board includes pads for 2 additional analog axes (a single joystick) and two additional buttons.
     - **I2C:** The board includes pads for SDA and SCL, enabling the use of additional I2C devices.
     - **Touch:** Includes the connections necessary to use a touch panel.
 More details will come at a later time.
-- **Energy Efficiency:** Left switch is programmable, and used to cycle between high power and power efficiency modes.
+- **Left Switch:** Left switch is programmable, and used to cycle between high power and power efficiency modes.
-- **Sleep Mode:** Hold switch activates a locked sleep mode, disabling audio, input, and the LCD.
+- **Hold Switch:** Hold switch activates a locked sleep mode, disabling audio, input, and the LCD.
+Below is a detailed explanation of how the sleep mode operates:
 - **LED Indicators**:
     - SD and eMMC activity indicator is above the left switch.
     - WiFi connection status indicator is below the left switch (programmable).
     - Power status is indicated by the right LED.
 Normal status is a green LED, which turns orange for charging or low battery.
-- **Code Efficiency:** All functionalities are programmed in C for optimal performance.
 - **RTC (Real-Time Clock):**
   - The PSPi 6 board includes an RTC chip to keep track of the time and date, even when the system is powered off.

+## 7. Efficiency and Power Saving
+- **Power Save Mode:**
+  - The left switch puts the Raspberry Pi into a lower power mode using the governor.
+  - It changes the color of the battery outline when the left switch is down, to show the powersave status.
+  - This will also disable WiFi, depending on whether it's configured to do that.
+- **Sleep Mode:**
+  - The Raspberry Pi doesn't have a sleep mode, but this is the next best thing.
+  - Enter by sliding the power switch to the hold position (down), exit by sliding the switch back to the up position.
+  - The ATmega microcontroller will turn off the screen and cut power to the audio circuits, ensuring a significant reduction in power consumption.
+  - The controls are locked to prevent any accidental inputs during sleep mode.
+  - The Raspberry Pi detects that the device is entering sleep mode, pauses the drivers, and switches the CPU governor to powersave mode.
+If RetroArch is running, it will also be paused to save resources.
+  - The ATmega microcontroller will restore power to the screen and audio circuits, and unlock the controls, bringing the device back to its active state.
+  - This will also disable WiFi, if it's configured to do that.
+  - This feature is particularly useful for preserving battery life during extended gaming sessions, allowing you to take breaks without needing to shut down the device completely.
+Pick up right where you left off, while minimizing power consumption during breaks.
+- **Mute:** Kills power to the audio circuits, reducing power usage.
+- **Component Selection**:
+    - The board uses as many of the Raspberry Pi's integrated features as possible, helping it to consume minimal power.
+    - It gives 4 - 8 hours of playtime when using a Raspberry Pi Zero, and up to 18 hours when the system is idle.
+    - You'll get 2 - 4 hours of playtime when using a Raspberry Pi CM4, and more when idle.
+- **Code Efficiency:** All functionalities are programmed in C for optimal performance.

 ## Resources